ChadVanHalen/SIEM-Honeypot-Lab/README.md

 <img src="https://i.postimg.cc/K86NFNkb/6-Ping-VM-success-after-firewall-disable.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-Next I used the following code which was specifically based on the API of IPGeoLocation.io to pull the failed login attempts, run the IP found in the event, run the IP through the website to get the latitude and longitude location of the login attempt.
+Next I used the following code which was specifically based on the API of IPGeoLocation.io to pull the failed login attempts, pull the IP found in the event, run the IP through the website to get the latitude and longitude location of the login attempt.
 This then outputs into a .log file: <br/>
  https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1<br/>
 <img src="https://i.postimg.cc/XYG8Thvx/7-Power-Shell-ISE-Log-Exporter-Script.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />